andersRuge/rails_copilot_instructions/.github/instructions/solid-queue.instructions.md

 - Use separate database for queue in production for better performance
 - Configure appropriate polling intervals based on job urgency and volume
 - Set proper thread counts based on job characteristics and database capacity
+- Make sure to add "config.solid_queue.connects_to = { database: { writing: :queue } }" to the development environment
+- Ensure that the database.yml file has a separate database for the queue, e.g., "queue: <<: *default database: storage/development_queue.sqlite3 migrations_paths: db/queue_migrate"

 ## Worker Configuration Example
 ```yaml